lizhunan/IELTS/speaking/part1-题库.md

 Because there are a number of shops in the neighborbood, which makes my life convenient.
 Besides, the price of flat is cheaper.
 I like living in a flat very much.

+## hometown 9.14

+### Which city are you from?

+I come from WeiFang which is a small city.
+My hometown is located in east of Shandong provence.

+### Is it a big city or a small town?

+My hometown is a small city.
+It takes me 30 minutes to drive across my city from east to the west.
+Besides, the population in my hometown is much smaller than that of Jinan

+### How long have you been living there?

+I have lived there for more than 20 years since I was born.
+For the first 18 years in my life, I had never left my hometown.
+Then I went to another city to attend univercity.
+Now, I speed less time in my hometown than before because I work in Jinan.

+### Do you like your hometown?

+Yes, I like my hometown very much.
+There are many tasty snack in my hometown, such as braised meat, seafood and braised chicken.
+In recent years, many harbors are developing in some seaside towns, which improve fishing industry industry in my hometown.

+## hometown 9.15

+### What do you like most about your hometown?

+Of course it's the local food.
+My favorite is the meat pie which is roasted in a special oven.
+It tastes delicious and many tourists like to buy the meat pie when they visit my hometown.

+### Is there anything you dislike about your hometown?

+I dislike the traffic system in my hometown.
+The roads are usually crowded during rush hours, and it usually takes me 40 minutes to commute from home to school.
+The traffic jam is really a problem.

+### Are there any changes in your hometown in recent years?

+Sure.
+The infrastructure is completed in my hometown in recent years.
+We have more well-equipped schools and hospitals as well as parks.
+All these facilities make our life convenience.

+### Do you think you will continue to live there for a long time in the future?

+Yes.
+I have a long-term plan to live in my hometown.
+My hometown is a developing city full of energy.
+To be more specific, there are many job opportunities for young people.
+I belive that young people can find good jobs in our city.

 ---